 But what’s interesting about Visa is that, despite making it possible for literally $16 trillion-plus worth of annual transactions to go through, the company isn’t really responsible for any of the underlying funds.
 Visa itself is not a bank—instead, some 14,500-plus banks and other financial institutions use Visa’s technology to give its customers the ability to spend anywhere, anytime.
 So, if you use a Chase Visa, Chase Bank is taking on the financial risk; Visa is just the middleman between merchant and bank.

-About that dividend growth: Visa’s streak is at 16 consecutive years, and it has delivered a stellar 390% improvement on the payout over the past decade.
-Its most recent hike was a 13% boost to 59¢ per share.
-That’s just 20% of expected earnings for the year, giving Visa the flexibility to keep the pedal down.
+Another reason why Visa is among the best dividend-growth stocks to buy right now?
+Visa’s streak is at 17 consecutive years, and it has delivered a stellar 380% improvement on the payout over the past decade.
+Its most recent hike was a 14% boost to 67¢ per share, announced in late 2025.
+That’s just 20% of expected earnings for 2026, giving Visa the flexibility to keep the pedal down.

 Do you want to get serious about saving and planning for retirement?
 Sign up for Retire With Riley, Young and the Invested’s free retirement planning newsletter.